A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Experiments

 \subsection{Experimental Setup}

-In order to evaluate the effectiveness of our RFFL in realistic settings of heterogeneous data distributions, we investigate two heterogeneous data splits by varying the data set sizes and the class numbers respectively.
-We also investigate the I.I.D data setting~(`uniform' split) for completeness.

-\textbf{Imbalanced dataset sizes.} We follow a power law to randomly partition total \{3000,6000,12000\} MNIST examples among \{5,10,20\} participants respectively.
-In this way, each participant has a distinctly different number of examples, with the first participant has the least and the last participant has the most.
-We allocate on average $600$ examples to each participant to be consistent with the setting in~\cite{mcmahan2017communication}.
-We refer to this as the `powerlaw' split.
-Data split for CIFAR-10, MR and SST datasets follow a similar way, the details are included in the appendix.

-\textbf{Imbalanced class numbers}.
-We vary the number of distinct classes in each participant's dataset, increasing from the first participant to the last.
-For this scenario, we only investigate MNIST and CIFAR-10 dataset as they both contain $10$ classes.
-We distribute classes in a linspace manner.
-For example, for MNIST with total 10 classes and 5 participants, participant-$\{1,2,3,4,5\}$ owns \{1,3,5,7,10\} classes of examples respectively, \ie the first participant has data from only $1$ class, while the last participant has data from all $10$ classes.
-We first partition the training set according to the labels, then we sample and assign subsets of training set with corresponding labels to the participants.
-Note under this setting, all participants have the same dataset size, but different class numbers.
-We refer to this as the `classimbalance' split.
+\textbf{Data splits.} In addition to the standard I.I.D data sampling regime~(`uniform' split, denoted as UNI), we consider two heterogeneous data splits by varying the data set sizes and the class numbers respectively.
+We follow a power law to randomly partition total \{3000,6000,12000\} MNIST examples among \{5,10,20\} participants respectively.
+In this way, each participant has a distinctly different number of examples, with the first participant has the least and the last participant has the most~(on average 600~\cite{mcmahan2017communication}).
+We refer to this as the `powerlaw' split~(POW).
+Data splits for CIFAR-10, MR and SST datasets follow a similar way, with details in the appendix.
+Next, we investigate `classimbalance' split~(CLA), for which we vary the number of distinct classes in each participant's dataset, increasing from the first participant to the last.
+For example, for MNIST with total 10 classes and 5 participants, participant-\{1,2,3,4,5\} owns \{1,3,5,7,10\} classes of digits respectively.
+All participants have the same data size, but different class numbers.
+We only investigate MNIST and CIFAR-10 dataset as they both contain $10$ classes.